sourcebots/docs/reference.md

 ---
 ### robot.CartCoord
-Class that represents a set of cartesian coordinates
+Class that represents a set of cartesian coordinates.
 - **Properties**
   - `x`: x-axis cartesian coordinate in metres.
   - `y`: y-axis cartesian coordinate in metres.